Phd Candidate in Data-Driven Analysis of The Real Building Performance Using Wood Stoves

 The application must include:

 - Research project description (max.
-3 pages incl. references) indicating applicant`s view of the main research challenges in the area of the position, how they suggest to do the research work and how this is relevant to their own background and the above research objectives and questions
+3 pages incl. references) indicating your view on the main research challenges in the area of the position, how you suggest performing the research work and how your own background is relevant for the research work.

 - Name and address of three referees